sous-chefs/syslog_ng/UPGRADING.md

 # Upgrading

-This document will give you help on upgrading major versions of syslog_ng
+This document will give you help on upgrading major versions of `syslog_ng`.

 ## 1.0.0